 Day 8: Mestia, Svaneti

 It was actually a good job we popped into the tourist office the day before (which, incidentally, has moved from number 3 Rustavelis gamziri to number 9) because the marshrutka now leaves Kutaisi’s main bus station (2.5 kilometres out of town) at 9am instead of the advertised 10am in the latest Lonely Planet guide.

-The journey from Kutaisi to Mestia was my favourite bus journey in the whole of Georgia.
+The journey from Kutaisi to Mestia was my favourite bus journey in the whole of Georgia, and definitely one of many highlights of this Georgia itinerary.
 Once you get past Zugdidi, the mountain scenery is nothing short of spectacular and will have you reaching for your camera every few minutes.

 Mestia is a proper little alpine mountain town.
 It’s the kind of place you can imagine making the perfect base for a skiing holiday: open fires, live folk music every night, hearty food, and free-flowing wine at ridiculously cheap prices.
 In summer the open fires aren’t lit and the skiers are replaced by hikers, but the ski lifts still run, and that’s what we found ourselves doing the afternoon we arrived: catching a ski lift up to the top of the mountain.

 We only intended to stop for a quick drink in the cafe and snap some photos of the views before heading back down, but Stu struck up a conversation with a paraglider and the rest, they say, is history.